She was ill, very ill.

 “No, I am none of those,” he admitted without apology.
 “Simply a man of words, concerned with clarity of thought and the expressive beauty of language—a mark I often miss.”
 He leaned intently forward across the desk, hoping to glimpse Death’s face and gauge the situation.
 Then a question occurred to him: “Earlier, you said ‘We show ourselves….’
 Are there more of you?”

-Braced on his staff, Death seemed slightly less formal and remote, practically at ease; vulnerable.
+Braced on his staff, Death seemed slightly less formal, less remote, practically at ease; vulnerable.
 “Thank you for asking.
 Yes, there are several of us, though the number is unknown to me.
 We are what you would call independent contractors, working for neither side, impartial, unbiased.
 If you have complaint that today’s date was incorrectly set, your argument is with an authority higher than mine.”
 He explained his recruitment into the Brotherhood; that his name is also in the Ledger; and that he, too, will die—though after many more years than humans might expect.

 Their conversation continued through the night, a stimulating exchange the Professor could never have imagined; neither would others believe.
 And it was also a conversation Death had relished as well.
 Before dawn, their bargain was struck: The child would live.

 The Scholar had agreed to tell Death’s tale—whose preface you’ve just read.
 He had also enabled Death himself to pass his scythe to another, the Scholar taking his own place among the Ledger’s keepers.
 Balance had been achieved, equity maintained.
 And favors exchanged.